ShipEngine/code-samples/node-webhook-listener-batch/README.md

 Install dependencies:
 ```
-cd code-samples/node-webhook-listener
+cd code-samples/node-webhook-listener-batch
 npm install

 ```

 ## Implementation
-This example application exposes endpoints to receive webhook traffic and includes a sample implementation of what action your application might take once the webhook is received.
+This example application exposes an endpoint to receive webhook traffic and includes a sample implementation of what action your application might take once the webhook is received.
 You should replace the sample implementation with the logic that meets your business needs.